jpuka/mushi-identifier/README.md

 ### Data

 I am using the [Danish Fungi 2020 dataset](https://arxiv.org/abs/2103.10107) (preprint paper).
 Very neat, but unbalanced / long-tailed.
 Good, more realistic dataset, since uniformly distributed data is a rarity anyway.
+Read all about it there, but to sum it up: sumuppp.

 The raw dataset contains images for 21 out of 26 classes.
 See EDA for distribution.
 The data for the remaining classes will be scraped from sources such as.
 Furthermore, classes with a low image count might be completed with scraped images.